biosustain/benchling-resources/guides/material_order.md

 # Submit a lab material order

-Equipment and consumable procurement is managed by Biosustain procurement team.
+Equipment and consumable procurement is managed by Biosustain procurement team (good reception).

 To submit your order request to the procurement team, follow the down-below guide.